sbnc-eu/eslint-plugin-sbnc-rules/README.md

 The first option has a new value `loose`.
 This means to only apply spaces around the brackets if there is more than one item in the bracket separated by space(s).

 The second option allows new exceptions:
- * `bracket lines` which turns around the rule selected in the first option for brackets in lines that only contain brackets.
+ * `bracket lines` which turns around the rule selected in the first option for parenthesis in lines that only contain brackets and whitespaces (on either side of the subject parenthesis)
- * `bracket sides` which turns around the rule selected in the first option for brackets where the inside of the bracket only contain other brackets within the same line.
+ * `bracket sides` which turns around the rule selected in the first option for parenthesis when the inner side of the bracket only contain other brackets and whitespaces within the same line

 ### padded-blocks